 How To Use

-For sushi rice, I recommend making it from scratch.
-All you need are rice vinegar, salt, sugar, and kombu kelp.
+For sushi rice, I recommend making it from scratch rather than buying commercial varieties.
+You only need salt, sugar, and kombu kelp.

 Recipes Using Rice Vinegar